-(1) For services provided during the period October 1, 2019, through June 30, 2020, the total annual supplemental and directed payments made under the Average Commercial Rate Supplemental and Directed Payment Program shall not exceed seventy-five percent (75%) of the gross supplemental payments for services provided by eligible medical providers during the 2018-2019 fiscal year.

-(2) For services provided on or after July 1, 2020, the total annual supplemental and directed payments made under the Average Commercial Rate Supplemental and Directed Payment Program shall not exceed one hundred percent (100%) of the gross supplemental payments for services provided by eligible medical providers during the 2018-2019 fiscal year, increased at the start of each State fiscal year by an inflation factor determined by the Department of Health and Human Services, Division of Health Benefits.
+- (1) For services provided during the period January 1, 2021, through June 30, 2021, the total annual supplemental and directed payments made under the Average Commercial Rate Supplemental and Directed Payment Program shall not exceed fifty percent (50%) of the gross supplemental payments for services provided by eligible medical providers during the 2018-2019 fiscal year increased by an inflation factor determined by the Department of Health and Human Services, Division of Health Benefits. - (2) For services provided on or after July 1, 2021, the total annual supplemental and directed payments made under the Average Commercial Rate Supplemental and Directed Payment Program shall not exceed one hundred percent (100%) of the gross supplemental payments for services provided by eligible medical providers during the 2018-2019 fiscal year, increased at the start of each State fiscal year by an inflation factor determined by the Department of Health and Human Services, Division of Health Benefits.

-SECTION 8.1.(c) Consistent with the existing supplemental payment program for eligible medical professional providers, the Department of Health and Human Services shall limit the total amount of supplemental and directed payments that may be received by the eligible providers affiliated with East Carolina University Brody School of Medicine and University of North Carolina at Chapel Hill Health Care System.
+SECTION 8.1.(c) Consistent with the existing supplemental payment program for eligible medical professional providers, the Department of Health and Human Services shall limit the total amount of supplemental and directed payments that may be received by the eligible providers affiliated with the East Carolina University Brody School of Medicine and the University of North Carolina at Chapel Hill Health Care System.
 Average commercial rate supplemental payments and directed payments shall not be made for services provided in Wake County.